-Jodi is currently Vice President and Senior Relationship Manager, Florida West Coast, with BMO Harris Bank.
+Jodi is currently Vice President and Senior Relationship Manager, Commercial Banking, with BMO Harris Bank.
 She was born and raised in Bradenton, FL.
-She is married to husband Jim and they have one son, Grant.
-She attended the University of Florida and has a Bachelor’s of Science in Business Administration, specializing in Finance.
+She is married to husband Jim and they have one 17 year old son, Grant.
+She attended the University of Florida and has a Bachelor’s of Science in Business Administration-specializing in Finance.
 Jodi started her career in banking in 1990, all of it in the Bradenton/Sarasota area except for 3 years in the Orlando/Kissimmee area.
-She attends Bayside Community Church and is also active on the Board of Directors for the State College of Florida Foundation, Manatee Family YMCA and We Care Manatee.
+She attends Bayside Community Church and is active on the Board of Directors for the State College of Florida Foundation, Manatee Family YMCA and We Care Manatee.

 DIANNE ANDERSON (Sarasota)